ryankarlos/cookiecutter-mle-template/README.md

     $ pip install cookiecutter
     ```

 Then to initiate the run the following command, with the url of the repo

     ```bash
     $ cookiecutter -c  https://github.com/ryankarlos/cookiecutter-mle-template.git
     ```

 ### The resulting directory structure
 ------------
+Lets assume you set the `project_name` as  `Data Science`, then the

-The directory structure of your new project looks like this:
+directory structure of your new project looks like this:

 ```
-├── README.md
-├── cookiecutter.json
-└── {{cookiecutter.project_slug}}
+data_science
     ├── Dockerfile
     ├── LICENSE
     ├── MANIFEST.in